petermichaux/maria/README.md

 * A model contains domain data.
 When a model changes, it informs its observers.

-* A view observes a model.
-A view represents its model's current state.
+* A view observes a model and represents its model's current state.
 Views can have child views.
+Views have a controller.

 * A controller decides what happens when a user interacts with its view.

-This is the strategy pattern.
+The observer pattern, composite pattern, and strategy pattern are embedded in Maria's Model, View, and Controller objects.

 Acknowledgements